ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 \vspace{1em}

 # Abstract
 Virginia's seventeenth- and eighteenth-century land patents survive almost exclusively as narrative metes-and-bounds descriptions in printed abstract volumes such as *Cavaliers and Pioneers* (C&P) [@Nugent1979_cavaliers3].
-I present the first systematic study of whether state-of-the-art large language models (LLMs) can convert these prose abstracts into usable latitude/longitude coordinates at research grade.
-I digitized, transcribed, and openly released a corpus of 5,471 Virginia patent abstracts (1695–1732), accompanied by a rigorously annotated ground-truth dataset of 45 authoritatively georeferenced test cases.
-I benchmark six OpenAI models spanning three architecture families—o-series reasoning models, flagship GPT-4-class chat models, and GPT-3.5— under two prompting paradigms: (i) one-shot "direct-to-coordinate" and (ii) tool-augmented chain-of-thought that invokes external geocoding APIs.
+This study presents the first systematic study of whether state-of-the-art large language models (LLMs) can convert these prose abstracts into usable latitude/longitude coordinates at research grade.
+The work digitizes, transcribes, and openly releases a corpus of 5,471 Virginia patent abstracts (1695–1732), accompanied by a rigorously annotated ground-truth dataset of 45 authoritatively georeferenced test cases.
+Six OpenAI models spanning three architecture families—o-series reasoning models, flagship GPT-4-class chat models, and GPT-3.5—are benchmarked under two prompting paradigms: (i) one-shot "direct-to-coordinate" and (ii) tool-augmented chain-of-thought that invokes external geocoding APIs.

-On the verified grants, the best purely textual model (OpenAI o3-2025-04-16) achieves a mean great-circle error of 23.4 km (median 14.3 km), a 67% improvement over a professional GIS baseline (71.4 km), while cutting cost and latency by roughly two and three orders of magnitude, respectively.
-The ultracheap GPT-4o variant locates patents with 28 km mean error at USD 1.09 per 1,000, only slightly less accurate yet ~100× cheaper, defining a new dollar-for-accuracy Pareto frontier.
+On the verified grants, the best purely textual model (o3-2025-04-16) achieves a mean great-circle error of 23.4 km (median 14.3 km), a 67% improvement over a professional GIS baseline (71.4 km), while cutting cost and latency by roughly two and three orders of magnitude, respectively.
+The ultracheap gpt-4o-2024-08-06 model locates patents with 28 km mean error at USD 1.09 per 1,000, only slightly less accurate yet ~100× cheaper, defining a new dollar-for-accuracy Pareto frontier.
 Contrary to expectations, granting LLMs external geocoding tools neither improves accuracy nor consistency.
 Robustness checks across temperature, reasoning-budget, and abstract length confirm these findings.

 These results show that off-the-shelf LLMs can georeference early-modern land records faster, cheaper, and as accurately as traditional GIS workflows, opening a scalable pathway to spatially enable colonial archives—and, in turn, to reassess settlement dynamics, plantation economies, and Indigenous dispossession with quantitative precision.